 Please note: all of our employers are local, and our classes are online or in-person at Harper College.
 You must provide your own transportation to and from work and Harper College to participate in the program.

 Employers have approached Harper to create their training programs.
 Their expectation is that students will develop the necessary foundation skill set and bring their expertise to work at the company.
 Harper and these companies worked to align the college curriculum to their employment needs.
 Students are hired and earn a salary as an apprentice with the company and attend Harper College with the potential for continued employment well beyond program completion.

-Employers cover the training costs of the Apprenticeship program.
+Employers cover the training costs of your Apprenticeship program.
 This includes tuition, fees & books, as well as paying a salary; even while taking classes at Harper College.

-The student graduates with no debt, providing the opportunity to start their career the burden of heavy student loans.
+You graduate with no debt, providing the opportunity to start your career without the burden of heavy student loans.